QuLAT Annual meeting 2022

 Abstract: I will discuss two different approaches to universal quantum computing, discrete

-we show their application to models such as O(3) sigma model and all-to-all SYK model.
+variable (DV) and continuous variable (CV) quantum computing.
+As an example of both approaches, we show their application to models such as O(3) sigma model and all-to-all SYK model.

 Recent Seminars